 Pull-Ups

-This routine will help you develop the strength and endurance needed for supporting ballet movements and maintaining a strong upper body.
+This routine will help you develop the strength and endurance needed to support ballet movements and maintain a strong upper body.

 Single-Arm Overhead Kettlebell Press

-The single-arm overhead kettlebell forearm press is essential for developing shoulder and arm strength.
-Start in a rack position, press both arms and lift the kettlebell by forearm overhead, performing five sets of 8 reps per side.
-This exercise promotes balance and forearm stability, which is critical for shoulder press ballet movements.
+The single-arm overhead kettlebell forearm press is crucial for developing strength in your shoulders and arms.
+Start in a rack position, press both arms, and lift the kettlebell by the forearms overhead, performing five sets of 8 reps per side.
+This exercise promotes balance and forearm stability, which are critical for shoulder press ballet movements.

 This press enhances your upper body strength when included in your routine.